rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/how-to-create-an-eks-cluster-in-AWS-using-terraform/connect-to-a-cluster.md/how-to-connect-to-a-cluster.md

-# How to connect to your EKS cluster from your local terminal using Terraform, follow these steps:
+# How to create and connect to your EKS cluster from your local terminal: follow these steps:

 ### Prerequisites